Dan Savage: The Real O'Neals

-Based on an idea by Savage (who also served as executive producer), the ABC television series, The Real O'Neals, starring Noah Galvin, debuted in 2016.
+Based on an idea by Savage (who also served as executive producer), the ABC television series The Real O'Neals, starring Noah Galvin, debuted in 2016.
 The series chronicles the lives of a close-knit, Irish-American Chicago Catholic family whose matriarch takes their reputation in the community very seriously.
 In the pilot episode, their perfect image is shattered when each family member has a secret revealed to the community: middle child Kenny is gay, oldest child Jimmy is anorexic, youngest child Shannon is running a money scam and might be an atheist, and parents Eileen and Pat are no longer in love and wish to divorce.
 The series lasted for two seasons before its cancellation.

 Personal life

 Savage married Terry Miller in Vancouver in 2005.
 Following the 2012 legalization of same-sex marriage in Washington state, he and Miller were part of the first group of 11 couples to receive Washington state marriage licenses.
 Savage and Miller were married on December 9, 2012, at Seattle City Hall, opened on Sunday especially for the purpose of hosting the first same-sex weddings in Washington state, with Seattle Mayor Mike McGinn and others in attendance.
-The couple have a son, whom they adopted as an infant c.
+The couple has a son, whom they adopted as an infant c.
 1998.
 Savage chronicled the experience of adopting their son in his 1999 book The Kid: What Happened After My Boyfriend and I Decided to Go Get Pregnant.

 Causes

 It Gets Better Project

 On September 21, 2010, Savage founded the It Gets Better Project following the suicide of 15-year-old Billy Lucas, who was bullied for his perceived sexual orientation.
-The project encourages adults, both LGBT and otherwise, to submit videos assuring gay teenagers that life can improve after bullying in early life.
+The project encourages adults, both LGBTQ and otherwise, to submit videos assuring gay teenagers that life can improve after bullying in early life.
 As of November 2013, the project had more than 50,000 user-created testimonials and had been viewed over 50 million times.

 Hump pornography festival

-Savage has always been pro-pornography, especially Internet pornography.

 Savage coordinates the annual Hump pornography festival, which is made up of clips of up to five minutes on any pornographic topic, submitted by viewers.
 Winning submissions are shown in theaters around the United States, providing a unique experience as straight, gay male, bi, lesbian, and fetish porn are all shown together, one after another.
 Savage publicly destroys the submissions after conclusion of the festival.